-In the following when the term operator or manager is used the statements apply to both WMA certified and non-certified members.
+In the following, when the term operator or manager is used, the statements apply to both WMA certified and non-certified members.

-The operator or manager will conduct himself/herself in a manner to reflect dignity and honor on the profession.
+The operator or manager will:

+Conduct himself/herself in a manner to reflect dignity and honor upon the profession.

-The operator or manager will stay informed of scientific and technological developments in the field of weather modification and will seek to incorporate improvements into operational and research programs whenever practical.
+Stay informed of scientific and technological developments in the field of weather modification and will seek to incorporate improvements into operational and research programs whenever practical.

-The operator or manager will endeavor to contribute new knowledge to the profession by making known significant results from operational and research programs.
+Endeavor to contribute new knowledge to the profession bymaking known significant results from operational and research programs.

-The operator or manager will not knowingly take credit for work done by others, but will attempt to give credit where such is due.
+Avoid taking credit for work done by others but will strive to give credit where such is due.

-The operator or manager will not unjustly criticize fellow workers or competitors in his profession, but will refer to the Association any allegations of unethical practices on the part of other operators or managers.
+Avoid unjustly criticizing fellow workers or competitors in his profession but will refer to the Association any allegations of unethical practices on the part of other operators or managers.